The great beast swam through the turgid

 “Where will we go?”
 Valkara cried.

-commands of another of the village warriors urging the others on to recapture the fugitives.
+commands of another of the village warriors urging the others on to recapture

-they heard the massed roar of vengeance behind them.
-Their pursuers would
+forest.
+But they heard the massed roar of vengeance behind them.
+Their

-stopped to catch their breath.
-But the jibbering they heard in back of
+clearing.
+They stopped to catch their breath.
+But the jibbering they heard

-out of the ferns in front of them.
+gigantically out of the ferns in front of them.
 A mighty prehistoric mammal

 lumbered massively into the clearly.
 It was the size of two earthly rhinos,

 and built much like them, but rather than one or two horns arrange one

 in front of the other on his squarish snout, it sported two mighty upcurved

 “What is it?”
 Valkara gasped.

 was nearby.
-There were no branches nearby, but some huge shelf-fungi, afforded them
+There were no branches nearby, but some huge shelf-fungi, afforded

-up with simian agility, and sat down.
+swung himself up with simian agility, and sat down.
 He pulled the girl

 up after him.
-They sat and stared down as the huge herbivorous mammal bellowed terrifically.
+They sat and stared down as the huge herbivorous mammal bellowed

+is the dyryth.
 But like the dyryth, he is very aggressive.
-We will wait until he leaves.”
+We will wait

-the Jalok –men who had been on their trail.
+trees one of the Jalok –men who had been on their trail.
 The tarask, sensing

 and Valkara, did not retreat, but began circling the clearing, rather like

 bellowed terrifically and pawed at the ground.

 began flowing into the clearly.
 They took no notice that their quarry was

 And then they swarmed over it.